zeyuanxuan/LISAeccentric/README.md

     ```
 ### 3. Population analysis
 #### 3.1 Galactic Nuclei (GN)
+This module models Binary Black Holes formed dynamically in the Milky Way galactic nuclei (due to the perturbation of the central supermassive black hole).
+It is based on detailed three-body simulations.
 #### ` LISAeccentric.GN.sample_eccentricities()`
 Randomly samples $N$ merger eccentricities for BBHs formed in Galactic Nuclei, defined at the LIGO frequency band (10Hz).
 * **Input**: